Effects of Childhood Trauma

 - Physical abuse - any kind of physically painful punishment is both unnecessary and abusive

-- Scapegoating - parents who clearly favoured one child over the others
+- Scapegoating - parents who favoured one child over the others

 - Shaming your choices and feelings - humiliating you for your emotional expressions and describing you as stupid.
 Belittling your choices and desires